-- a.
-International students should have proof of 2 MMR's; the first must be after age 1 year, and the second is normally after age 5.
-International students can also have 2 adult doses of MMR if they do not have records of previous MMR's, but they must be one month apart. - b.
-If no credible evidence of vaccination dates is available, your physician can do a measles, mumps, rubella titer (blood test) to verify positive immunity.
-The University Health Center will require a copy of the lab report if titers are to be considered as verification.
+1. International students should have proof of 2 MMRs; the first must be after age 1, and the second is normally after age 5.
+International students can also have 2 adult doses of MMR if they do not have records of their previous MMRs, but they must be one month apart.